riso1410/riso1410/README.md

 ![ViewCount](https://komarev.com/ghpvc/?username=riso1410)

-I'm an university student, who is interested in computer science.
+I'm a university student, who is interested in computer science.
 I love coding and solving problems.
 There are also many thinks which I'd like to learn for my future profession.
 For now my plan is to become a software engineer, game developer or cybersecurity engineer.

 #